strikerlg/Tournament-Manager/README.md

     * Add factories for the Tournament model. -> DONE
     * Add factories for the Match model. -> DONE
     * Add factories for the Rankings model. -> DONE
-* Write integration tests for the repositories. -> DOING ...
+* Write integration tests for the repositories.
     * Add tests for the users repository. -> DONE
     * Add tests for the players repository. -> DONE
     * Add tests for the administrators repository. -> DONE